On groups with EDT0L word problem: Proof of the main theorem

 \begin{proposition} Let $\vec w = (w_1,w_2,\ldots,w_k)$ and $\vec v = (v_1,v_2,\ldots,v_k)$ be $\mathcal W$-sentential tuples as in \cref{def:sentential-tuple}, and suppose that $x\in \{1,2,\ldots,k\}$ with

 If $\vec w$ has an $n$-decomposition, then $\vec v$ has an $n'$-decomposition where $n'\geq n$.
-That is, given a $\mathcal W$-sentential tuple with a decomposition, if we still have a $\mathcal W$-sentential tuple after deleting an instance of the letter $a$ from the left-hand side of some component, then there exists a decomposition for the new tuple.
+That is, given a $\mathcal W$-sentential tuple with an $n$-decomposition, if we still have a $\mathcal W$-sentential tuple after deleting an instance of the letter $a$ from the left-hand side of some component, then there exists an $n'$-decomposition, with $n'\geq n$, for the new tuple.
 (Recall that if $\vec w$ is a $\mathcal W$-sentential tuple, then $|\MonoidHom(\vec w)|\leq C$.
 Thus, we cannot directly use this process to remove sequences of $a$'s of arbitrarily large length and still obtain a decomposition.) \end{proposition}

 \begin{proof} Without loss of generality, we assume that $E$ is a maximal $n$-decomposition for the sentential tuple $\vec w$.
 We note here that $\MonoidHom(\vec v) = \MonoidHom(\vec w)-1$, that $\Rem_n(v_i) = \Rem_n(w_i)$ for each $i\neq x$; and that $\Affix(v_i,s) = \Affix(w_i,s)$ for each $i\neq x$ and $s\in \{\leftSide, \rightSide\}$.
 The remainder of this proof is separated into three cases as follows.